(1940s - 50s)

 She graduated high school at 15 and was class valedictorian.
 This was an honor but also somewhat isolating as it meant that she was much younger than her classmates at Hunter College in New York.
 Accordingly, time spent at the University of Chattanooga in Tennessee, where she enjoyed the friendship of her southern cousins was an influential period in her life.

 After graduating with a BFA from Hunter, Valda took courses at the Art Students League in New York.
 She felt that that studying with the professional artists who taught there was much more valuable than academic courses.
 In particular, she was influenced by her studies with New York social realist Reginald Marsh and realist and portraitist John Koch.
+In addition, there was dialogue between the students, who included people such as Roy Lichtenstein and Robert Rauschenberg during this period.
+The League did not favor any one style of art and the diversity of its students' approaches to art fostered artistic creativity.
+Valda was a Life Member of the Art Students League.

 Working outside the art establishment, Valda did portrait commissions and murals.
 She supplemented the income from her art with positions at the Motion Picture Association and New York’s Fashion Institute of Technology.

-In order to teach, she returned to Hunter College and enrolled in the Masters program.
-While aspects of this program were enjoyable and edifying, it did often bring her into conflict with the proponents of abstraction.
+In order to teach, Valda returned to Hunter College and enrolled in the Masters program.
+While aspects of this program were enjoyable and edifying, it often brought her into conflict with the proponents of abstraction.
 Valda wanted to use whatever style that fit with her artistic vision for a particular work and not be confined to one style.
 This could mean using abstraction, realism, traditional Asian techniques, ancient Celtic motifs, sculpture or combinations of influences to create a work.
 Despite having to deal with the art establishment’s intolerance, she persevered and received her degree.

 During the next 25 years, she taught in schools in New York City, often in what would be termed the inner city.
 She developed close and rewarding relationships with many students, inspiring them not only towards art but also about style and fashion.
 This was also a time of great tension as New York’s financial crisis devastated the schools just as the inner city was demanding the means to join the mainstream.